mannurkishorreddy/streamlit-replicate-img-app/README.md

 3. Save a copy of example_secrets.toml as secrets.toml

-4. If you will be sending files to your GitHub account, add your GitHub API token to the `.streamlit/secrets.toml` file to GITHUB_TOKEN in secrets.toml.
-Also add your Github account and repo name to GITHUB_REPOSITORY.
+4. If you will be sending files to your GitHub account, in .streamlit/secrets.toml add your GITHUB_TOKEN and GITHUB_REPOSITORY.

 To create a token, in GitHub.com go to: Settings -> Developer Settings -> [Personal access tokens](https://github.com/settings/tokens)

 It's not necessary to check any of the access boxes for the GitHub token.

-5. Set your replicate toke
+5. Set your Replicate API Token in .streamlit/secrets.toml.

+You can get a free [Replicate API Token](https://replicate.com/docs/reference/http#authentication), but they are slow.

-6. Update the CSV file with your prompts as needed.
+6. Update the CSV file with your prompts.

 7. Run the Streamlit app:
    ```bash